 - 1/2 sweet onion, chopped (I like Vidalias!)

 - 2 cups cooked chicken, torn into bite-sized pieces

 - 2 tablespoons balsamic vinegar

 - Put water, salt and farro in medium saucepan and bring to a boil.
 Reduce heat to medium low, cover the pot and simmer until the farro is tender, about 30 minutes.
 Drain, cool and pour into a large serving bowl.

-- Add the tomatoes, onion and herbs and toss to combine.
+- Add the tomatoes, onion, basil and chicken and toss to combine.

 - Whisk together the vinegar, pepper and olive oil, add to the farro mixture and toss.
 Add salt and pepper as needed and serve.